xoofx/XelaBuild/readme.md

 > Disclaimer
 >
 > This is a playground, highly experimental, code super dirty, read it at your own risk!
+> The changes to msbuild are not fullproof, I have experienced nodes shutting down in weird ways and the client blocking.

 ## Why?